kurtie/melange-chess/README.md

 - Negamax search tree
 - Evaluation function
 - UCI protocol
+- Zobrist hashing

 ## State

-Very early stage.
-Moves are correctly generated (including castilngs, *en passe* and promotions) and the evaluation function is very basic.
+Early stage.
+Moves are correctly generated (including castilngs, *en passe* and promotions) and the evaluation function is  basic but with enough depth is able to play reasonably well.
+It does not now how to checkmate yet.
 UCI protocol implementation is very uncomplete but it is possible to play chess (at least with [nibbler](https://github.com/rooklift/nibbler))